This magic Thai peanut sauce is savory and creamy, perfect for noodles or

 - In any noodle dish

-- As a salad dressing (try it as a substitute dressing on my Buffalo Chicken Ranch salad – same veggies and protein, totally NEW TASTE!)
+- As a salad dressing (try it as a substitute dressing on this Buffalo Chicken Ranch Salad – same veggies and protein, totally NEW TASTE!)

 - With Spring rolls or dumplings